SynBioDex/SBOL-utilities/README.md

 The `sbol-converter` utility converts between any of the SBOL3, SBOL2, GenBank, and FASTA formats.

 Additional "macro" utilities convert specifically between SBOL3 and one of the other formats:
-- `sbol2fasta` and `fasta2sbol` convert from SBOL3 to FASTA and vice versa
+- `sbol-to-fasta` and `fasta-to-sbol` convert from SBOL3 to FASTA and vice versa
-- `sbol2genbank` and `genbank2sbol` convert from SBOL3 to GenBank and vice versa
+- `sbol-to-genbank` and `genbank-to-sbol` convert from SBOL3 to GenBank and vice versa
-- `sbol3to2` and `sbol2to3` convert to and from SBOL2
+- `sbol3-to-sbol2` and `sbol2-to-sbol3` convert to and from SBOL2

 ### Expand the combinatorial derivations in an SBOL file